SpheroidUniverse/SpheroidScript/examples/CoinQuest/README.md

 Now as you have your app built and published, it's time to run it on your mobile phone.

-Download the XRHub Android mobile app either by [following the Google Play link](https://play.google.com/store/apps/details?id=io.spheroid.spheroidandroid) or by scanning the QR code:
+Download the XR Hub Android mobile app either by [following the Google Play link](https://play.google.com/store/apps/details?id=io.spheroid.spheroidandroid) or by scanning the QR code:

 ![](../../docs/images/coin-quest/15---XR-Hub-QR.png)